Dwaynekj/xdiffusion/docs/video/animate_diff.md

-# Align your Latents: High-Resolution Video Synthesis with Latent Diffusion Models
+# AnimateDiff: Animate Your Personalized Text-to-Image Diffusion Models without Specific Tuning

-In this example we introduce Video-LDM from the paper [Align your Latents: High-Resolution Video Synthesis with Latent Diffusion Models](https://arxiv.org/abs/2304.08818).
+In this example we introduce Animate-Diff from the paper [AnimateDiff: Animate Your Personalized Text-to-Image Diffusion Models without Specific Tuning](https://arxiv.org/abs/2307.04725).

 ## Introduction

-Video-LDM is a fun model that can turn any image diffusion model into a video diffusion model.
-The key insight they introduce is adding training temporal layers to a fixed, frozen image diffusion model, and treating the spatio-temporal data as spatial data in the batch dimension (so `"b c f h w -> (b f) c h w"`).
-This is cool because the model retains the ability to generate high quality imagery, and you are essentially just fine tuning for temporal relationships.
+Animate-Diff is a very similar model and methodology to [Video-LDM](https://arxiv.org/abs/2304.08818), in that both of them can turn any pretrained image diffusion model into a video difusion model.
+Animate-Diff goes a step further and introduces the notion of Motion-LORA's, which we will explore in a separate lesson.
+The main architectural difference is that Video-LDM inserts 3D temporal convolutions in addition to temporal cross-attention, whereas AnimateDiff adds a temporal transformer module, with no cross attention to the text embeddings.

 In this example, we train a standard v-parameterized DDPM Unet based model on the individual frames of Moving MNIST (see [Moving MNIST DDPM](https://github.com/swookey-thinky/xdiffusion/blob/main/configs/image/moving_mnist/ddpm_32x32_v_continuous_clip.yaml) for the configuration file).
 This gives the model a strong prior to generate in-domain imagery.
 Then, we take those weights and train the video model on top of it.